Learn how to order low carb Chipotle.

-Follow my mission to order low carb at the top 30 fast food chains in the US.
-For each fast food restaurant I evaluate:
+Follow my mission to eat low carb at the top 30 fast food chains in the US.

 What to order

-I recommend you order a Chipotle Salad with extra chicken and guacamole.
+Comes with romaine lettuce, chunks of marinated grilled chicken thigh, and your choice of low carb toppings.
 Ask for “no beans, no rice” upfront.
-Politely decline the free dressing they offer — it has too many carbs.
-If you want to construct your salad exactly as I like it:
+Decline the free dressing they offer — it has too many carbs.

 - Bed of lettuce with “no beans, no rice please”